PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 20:06:08
+Last updated: 2024-04-05 20:06:41
-Random Quote: Did you know that if gravity were slightly more powerful, the universe would collapse into a ball? - Sheldon
+Random Quote: So you do have a plan?
+Yeah, Mr. White!
+Yeah, science! - Jesse Pinkman